natalialuzuriaga/repo-scaffolder/README.md

 # repo-scaffolder

-Templates and commandline tools for creating repositories for US Federal open source projects
+Commandline tools for creating repositories for US Federal open source projects

 ## About the Project